Crostomos/VRisingArenaBuilds/README.md

   - Jewels
   - Passive spells
 - Default builds are based on PVP_Preset
-- Builds are fully customizable via the `builds.json` filess
+- Builds are fully customizable via the `builds.json` files
   - A list of valid `prefabName` values is available here: [VRising DB](https://vrising.gaming.tools)
   - For a comprehensive list of prefabName values, particularly those related to StatMod and SpellMod, refer to: [VRising Mods Wiki](https://wiki.vrisingmods.com/prefabs/Spell)